Gitbubbadubz/Simple-Splunk-Ticketing-Setup-Guide/README.md

 # Simple-Splunk-Ticketing-Setup-Guide
-A beginner-friendly guide to setting up IT ticketing in Splunk
+A beginner-friendly guide to setting up Splunk

 1. Getting Started
 What You'll Need: